JanEPFL/JanEPFL.github.io/README.md

 ![Tweet_oscarssowhite](https://user-images.githubusercontent.com/115152807/209368526-95eb7624-c291-4f71-8cb0-948f5b1615ec.png)

-But should the film industry comply with these demands purely for ethical reasons, or does the film industry benefit from a more diverse cast also from a capitalistical point of view?
+But should the film industry comply with these demands purely for ethical reasons, or does the film industry benefit from a more diverse cast also from a capitalistic point of view?
 To investigate whether a more diverse cast attracts a larger audience and thus achieves more financial success, we examine the box office revenue of the films in the ["CMU Movie Summary Corpus"](http://www.cs.cmu.edu/~ark/personas/) dataset.
 To avoid sparsity of data and to add further interesting features that go beyond the CMU dataset, we also add the ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
 As a measure of diversity, we focus mainly on ethnicity, gender, and age.
 In particular, we are interested in whether moviegoers' acceptance or rejection for movies with a more diverse cast has changed over the last 100 years.
-Since movies produced in the US have the biggest audience and make by far the most money, we'll restrict our analysis on those movies.
+Since movies produced in the US have the biggest audience and make by far the most money, we'll restrict our analysis to those movies.

 # <black> And why should we care?
 ## <black> 1) Financial reasons